 While the Kindle Paperwhite is more portable, that doesn't translate to a better reading experience.

 While the Paperwhite’s smaller physical dimensions and touchscreen display allow for better portability, it doesn’t necessarily translate to a better reading experience.
 The very act of having to lift a finger or thumb is a small but noticeable distraction while engrossed.
 The Oasis avoids that altogether with its offset button placement.
 I usually nestle my thumb on the edge of the Oasis and tap down when ready to turn a page.
 Simple, convenient, all without breaking immersion.

 The physical buttons also go a long way in avoiding accidental touches.
 While I did get used to the touchscreen controls on the Paperwhite, it is a constant complaint I hear from touch-only Kindle users.
 The slimmer bezels on the latest Paperwhite give you even less space to park your thumb, making inadvertent touches much more likely.
 I can attest to the fact that there’s nothing more annoying than accidentally flipping the page in the midst of a gripping paragraph, and it’s just one more reason for me to stick with my Oasis.

 It’s the little things that matter

 I was skeptical about the asymmetric back when I first started using the Oasis.
-However, within days, I discovered that it was a lot more ergonomic in practice than it looks.
+However, within days, I discovered that it was a lot more ergonomic in practice than it looked.
 Hoisting it at odd angles during marathon reading sessions is surprisingly comfortable and a significant step up over more traditional e-reader options.

-Reading is all about the experience and the Kindle Oasis justifies the premium positioning through subtle flourishes.
+Reading is all about the experience, and the Kindle Oasis justifies the premium positioning through subtle flourishes.

-There’s something magical about the tactility of turning a page while reading a book and the Oasis captures that beautifully.
+There’s something magical about the tactility of turning a page while reading a book, and the Oasis captures that beautifully.
 The ergonomics and even backlighting ensure that it delivers a consistent reading experience, no matter the setting.